 - Number of assets reported with the vulnerability (more assets with a vulnerability pose more risk)

-- Impact of the vulnerability (remote code execution, elevation of privilege, etc.)
+- Impact of the vulnerability (remote code execution, the elevation of privilege, etc.)

 These metrics determine the priority level of vulnerability in your environment.
 Organizing your remediation based on just CVSS scores is not enough to determine your environment’s true risk.